davidmoten/xuml-tools/example.md

 <img src="https://raw.github.com/davidmoten/xuml-tools/master/src/docs/class-diagram-order-tracker.png">

-### Add behaviour
+### Add behaviour using Java
 The next step with Executable UML is detailing the actions that occur when a state transition occurs.

 Ideally we would use a dedicated action language (like BPAL97) and an editor that supports it to create the actions.
-However, this is hard work from a tooling perspective and limits adoption by companies with a strong language bias.
+However, this is hard work from a tooling perspective and limits adoption by companies that are don't want to fork off into separate platforms and languages.
+If you don't mind using Java (or another jvm language) then *xuml-tools* offers the terrific advantages of Executable UML without the platform independence.

+A plus for allowing java as the action language is that we have a very natural interaction with the database via JPA.
+No sql is written in the actions (although you can if you really want to).
+Test databases with fully instantiated schemas are created automatically by the JPA provider if desired just by adding an option to *persistence.xml*.

 We are going to use java for the action language but it is recommended that the conventions of BPAL97 are adhered to, albeit with different syntax.
 For a java programmer this is a very convenient and comfortable place to be.